kerberos-io/hub/README.md

 ## Vernemq

+Next to Kafka, we are using MQTT for bidirectional communication in the Kerberos ecosystem.
+This Vernemq broker, which is horizontal scalable, allows to communicate with Kerberos agents at the edge (or wherever they live) and Kerberos Vault to forward recordings from the edge into the cloud.

+We'll create a namespace for our message broker Vernemq.

     kubectl create namespace vernemq

-Create certificate (this needs a DNS challenge)
+Create a certificate so we can handle TLS/WSS. (this needs a DNS challenge)

     kubectl apply -f vernemq/vernemq-secret.yaml --namespace cert-manager
     kubectl apply -f vernemq/vernemq-issuer.yaml --namespace vernemq